awsdocs/aws-java-developer-guide-v2/doc_source/setup-project-maven.rst

 *mvn package*

 The following POM file builds a single JAR file that contains AWS dependencies.
+You can locate the JAR file in the *target* folder after the build completes.

 .. code-block:: xml